apptentive/apptentive-android/README.md

 The Apptentive Message Center lets customers send message you about problems they are having, and lets you respond.
 The customer stays in the app, and you are able to provide high quality support to make your customers feel loved.

-The if the Message Center is being opened for the first time, the Intro Dialog will be shown instead.
+If the Message Center is being opened for the first time, the Intro Dialog will be shown instead.
 When the customer submits the Intro Dialog, they are taken to a Thank You Dialog, where they have a chance to open the Message Center.

 ![Intro Dialog](https://raw.github.com/apptentive/apptentive-android/master/etc/screenshots/intro_dialog_default_blank.png)